Recovery plan to financial health

 What are the results of our recovery plan?

-With its recovery plan, PME shows that sufficient reserves will be restored within 10 years.
+With its recovery plan, PME shows that sufficient reserves will be restored within 10 years (coverage ratio higher or equal to 120.3%).
+The overview (pdf, in Dutch) shows this.
 The recovery may proceed more quickly than expected.
 Or more slowly.
 In that case, additional measures are required.
 Such as delaying the increase of pensions.
 Or - worst-case scenario - cutting the pensions.

 Financial crisis plan